-Blandfords Farm Barn, as shown on Map 12, is allocated for employment/community facilities and the surrounding land, within the area shown for Site 22, is allocated for self/custom-build housing, or affordable housing, the majority of which should be 2 or 3 bedroom houses.(Ref FM16.)
-See also Dorset and BCP Local Housing Needs Assessment Table 9.23
+Blandfords Farm Barn, as shown on Map 12, is allocated for employment/community facilities and the surrounding land, within the area shown for Site 22, is allocated for self/custom-build housing, or affordable housing.

 The total number of dwellings should not exceed 10 units, and the release of sites should be phased based on evidence of local need.
 The range of house types and size should be in accordance with Policy FM16 Housing Types.